-Caacrinolaas looked up from Marco’s corpse, and stared into my eyes.
-Blood dripped from his matted muzzle, the front of his his coat streaked with gore.
+Caacrinolaas looked up from Marco’s corpse and stared into my eyes.
+Blood dripped from his matted muzzle, the front of his coat streaked with gore.

-I ran for the urn just as I felt Caacrinolaas’s paws slam against my back, knocking the breath out of my lungs and slamming me to the ground.
-I skidded a precious few inches as he effortlessly flipped me onto my back.
-I blindly groped for the urn, desperately hoping it was within reach.
+Running for the urn just as I felt Caacrinolaas’s paws slam against my back which knocked the breath out of my lungs and slammed me to the ground.
+Skidding a precious few inches as he effortlessly flipped me onto my back.
+I blindly groped for the urn, desperately hoped it was within reach.

 “Pathetic,” Caacrinolaas said.
 “Where was the strong woman who fought me so hard before?”

 My fingers closed around the handle of the urn, and I swung it as hard as I could at Caacrinolaas’s head.
 It did absolutely no damage.
 He barely even flinched.

 “Look, I’ve had a bad day.
 Can I have a do-over?”

 Caacrinolaas bared his teeth and growled.
 As he lunged to tear my face off, I swung the urn up again.
 Caacrinolaas caught it in his teeth and bit down, the metal crumpling easily in his jaws.